vuejs/pinia/packages/docs/introduction.md

 ### RFCs

 While Vuex goes through RFC to gather as much feedback from the community as possible, Pinia doesn't.
 I test out ideas based on my experience developing applications, reading other people's code, working for clients who use Pinia, and answering questions on Discord.
-This allows me to provide a solution that works and it adapted to a variety of cases and application sizes.
-I publish often, and make the library evolve while keeping its core API the same.
+This allows me to provide a solution that works and is adapted to a variety of cases and application sizes.
+I publish often and make the library evolve while keeping its core API the same.

 ### Comparison with Vuex 3.x/4.x